To View a Current Listing of Staff/Faculty Employment Opportunities at MSU Click here.

 Earned doctorate in counseling, higher education, college student personnel, or appropriate field.
 With appropriate experience, ABD will be considered.

-Must have the ability to teach, direct, guide and mediate; counseling skills for a wide range of student and staff concerns; a participative management style; experience and skill in fiscal management, personnel management, leadership, and communication. *Regular reliable attendance is required. *This position is designated as security sensitive and requires a criminal background check
+Must have the ability to teach, direct, guide and mediate; counseling skills for a wide range of student and staff concerns; a participative management style; experience and skill in fiscal management, personnel management, leadership, and communication. *Regular reliable attendance is required.
+Serves as Campus Security Authority as outlined by the Clery Act. *This position is designated as security sensitive and requires a criminal background check